Green Touring

 SESSION 3 - CARBON FOOT PRINTING AND IMPACT REDUCTION

-We will explore how theatre productions contribute to carbon emissions, from materials and transport to energy use in venues.
-This session will include a 101 on carbon accounting, introducing key concepts and tools for tracking emissions, and how this knowledge can be used in the planning stage at the beginning of the production process as well as at the end.
-We will also discuss carbon offsetting, how it works and its role in sustainability strategies, as well as ethical concerns, the importance of reduction strategies over offsetting, and alternative approaches.
-Throughout the session, we will share practical strategies for minimising carbon impact across productions, touring, and audience engagement.
+We explore how theatre productions contribute to carbon emissions, from materials and transport to energy use in venues.
+This session includes a 101 on carbon accounting, introducing key concepts and tools for tracking emissions, and how this knowledge can be used in the planning stage at the beginning of the production process as well as at the end.
+We also discuss carbon offsetting, how it works and its role in sustainability strategies, as well as ethical concerns, the importance of reduction strategies over offsetting, and alternative approaches.
+Throughout the session, we shared practical strategies for minimising carbon impact across productions, touring, and audience engagement.

 SESSION 4 - INNOVATION AND NEW TECHNOLOGY